David Macpherson (engineer): Mount Lowe Railway

 Macpherson's designs of trestles and bridges went beyond the engineering standards of the day, particularly the Macpherson Trestle, which was designed to negotiate a deep granite chasm along 500 ft of track on a 62% grade.

 Altadena

 Macpherson acquired the narrow strip of land on which his house was settled, which ran not more than a block wide and a mile in length through the Pasadena Highlands and into Altadena.
-He laid out the streets and named them after his favorite American railroads, south to north: Washington Street; Rio Grande St.; Denver become Howard St.; Santa Fe become Elizabeth St.; Topeka St.; Atchison St.; Erie become Woodbury Rd. east of Lake; New York Dr.; Albany become closed (portions renamed Sonoma Dr); Maine become closed; and Boston St.
+He laid out the streets and named them after well-known American railroads.
+From north to south: Erie (now Woodbury Road), which paired with the existing New York Avenue (now Drive) to honor the New York and Erie Railroad; Atchison, Topeka, and Santa Fe (now Elizabeth Street) to honor the Atchison, Topeka and Santa Fe Railway; Denver (now Howard Street) and Rio Grande (later renamed Elizabeth Street) to honor the Denver & Rio Grande Railroad.

 In 1920 he built a new home on the corner of Atchison and Mar Vista which, after Pasadena annexation was stopped, remains in Altadena.
 He died in Pasadena, aged 73.